arushi-08/attendance-management-system/README.md

 # attendance-management-system

-Here's a clean, professional README tailored to highlight your backend engineering skills and Java/Spring Boot learning:

 # Attendance Management System

 A scalable backend system for role-based attendance tracking, built with Java and Spring Boot.